 Our M.Ed. in Educational Leadership prepares school administrators to lead in a diverse, fast-paced, and information-rich society.
 Graduates of the TWU Educational Leadership program demonstrate the requisite skills, knowledge, and dispositions necessary for effective leadership; alumni hold leadership positions throughout the DFW metroplex and the state of Texas.
-Classes include a variety of delivery options including fully online, blended, and face-to-face.
-Students who already hold a masters’ degree may wish to pursue our Principal as Instructional Leader certification-only program.
+Classes are delivered fully online with optional face-to-face trainings in TTESS, AEL, and TPESS.
+Students who already hold a master’s degree may wish to pursue our Principal as Instructional Leader certification-only program.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."